-Randolph Community College is approved by the North Carolina Department of Public Instruction and by the American Council on Education as a testing center for the administration of the General Educational Development Test Battery.
+Randolph Community College is approved by the North Carolina Department of Public Instruction and by the American Council on Education as a testing center for the administration of the GED®.
 The GED testing center also accommodates candidates with special learning disabilities.
 The College maintains a flexible testing schedule so that persons who are employed on any shift may take this examination without having to lose time from work.

 Other programs include classes for those who need to learn to speak, read, and write English; and classes to help adults with intellectual disabilities to become more independent and have jobs.
-A variety of instructional approaches is used by the instructors to meet the wide range of educational needs of adults.<?p>
+A variety of instructional approaches are used by the instructors to meet the wide range of educational needs of adults.

 College and Career Readiness programs are located in the Administration/Education Center on RCC’s Asheboro Campus.